 If you manage a facility, hopefully you know the importance of performing mechanical maintenance on your equipment.
 But do you know how large the financial payback can be for a good maintenance strategy?
 In this article we look at a maintenance case study done by the US Department Of Energy, the Building Owners and Managers Association, The New Building Institute and The U.S. Department of Energy Operations and Maintenance.
 Before we dive into a maintenance case study, lets go over the basics.

-TIME-BASED VS CONDITION BASED
+REACTIVE VS TIME-BASED VS CONDITION BASED

-A time-based maintenance strategy ensures general maintenance tasks occur on a regular basis.
+Time-based maintenance strategy ensures general maintenance tasks occur on a regular basis.
 This avoids larger, costly repairs in the future (quarterly, semi-annually, annually).
 While this maintenance strategy has a better payback then reactive maintenance, condition-based strategies can save even more.

-A condition-based strategy focuses on run time and condition monitoring to determine a maintenance schedule.
+Condition-based strategies focuses on run time and condition monitoring to determine a maintenance schedule.
 Condition-based maintenance may require the use of additional monitoring devices on your equipment.
 It therefore may have a higher upfront cost as compared to the other two strategies.
 This allows you to perform the mechanical maintenance when your equipment needs it instead of on a fixed schedule.

 Maintenance Case Studies